awojna/Rseslib/README.md

 # Rseslib
-Rough set and machine learning data structures and algorithms in Java
+Rough set and machine learning data structures and algorithms in Java.

+For more information see http://rseslib.mimuw.edu.pl.